TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 TOM: Remember, you can do it yourself …

-LESLIE: But you don’t have to do it alone.
+LESLIE: But you don’t “re going to have to” make love alone.

 END HOUR 2 TEXT

-( Copyright 2019 Squeaky Door Product, Inc. No section of this transcript or audio register may be are described in any format without the express written permission of Squeaky Door Make, Inc .)
+( Copyright 2019 Squeaky Door Creation, Inc. No segment of this record or audio enter may be reproduced in any format without the express written permission of Squeaky Door Make, Inc .)

 The post Stop Chimney Fires | How-to Buy the Perfect Mattress | Thanksgiving Table Decor appeared first on The Money Pit.